gitlabhq/gitlabhq/doc/api/issues.md

 ## Delete existing issue

-Only for admins.
+Only for admins and project owners.
 Soft deletes the issue in question.
 Returns the issue which was deleted.

 ```
 DELETE /projects/:id/issues/:issue_id